Varsity Rugby: Format

 The tournament starts with a round robin stage, during which all teams play each other twice, once at home and once away.
 Teams are awarded four points for a win and two points for a draw.
-Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a margin by a margin of seven points or less.
+Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a match by a margin of seven points or less.

+Depending on where the move starts, a team can be awarded nine points for scoring a try.
+If the move starts within the side's half, that leads to a try being scored without losing possession along the way, an additional two bonus points are awarded, earning them seven points for scoring the try.
+If the conversion is successful, the try will be worth nine points.

 At the end of the round robin stage, the top two teams progress to the Varsity Shield final, played at the venue of the higher-placed team.

 A promotion/relegation system between the Varsity Shield and Varsity Cup competitions was also introduced since the second tier was added to the competition.
 In 2011, the Varsity Shield champions played in a play-off match against the bottom Varsity Cup side.
 In 2012, promotion/relegation was changed to a bi-annual process occurring in even-numbered years.
 The champions of the Varsity Shield is automatically promoted to the Varsity Cup and replaced by the bottom team from the Varsity Cup.
 In addition, the Varsity Shield runner-up will take part in a promotion/relegation play-off against the seventh-placed team in the Varsity Cup.

 Due to an expansion of Varsity Rugby for 2017, the winner of the 2016 Varsity Shield was automatically promoted, while the runner-up played in a promotion play-off against the bottom team in the Varsity Cup.
 Three additional universities – CPUT, Rhodes University and WSU All Blacks – joined the Varsity Shield for the first time in 2017.